marcocipriani01/marcocipriani01.github.io-sources/projects/CaprileObservatory.md

 After my final high school exam, a friend of mine asked me if I was available for what turned out to be my greatest project: building an astronomical observatory in the Florence's countryside.
 Ambitious, hard, but here I am telling you about it!
 First of all, I am sorry if I will not provide exact instructions on how to build it: as you can imagine, there are so many parts in this observatory that it would take me a year just to describe everything.
 However, if you want to make your own, I invite you to thinker and come up with your unique solutions to the problems you will certainly face: by doing so, you will certainly learn a lot and enjoy more the journey!

-### Photos

-{% include slider.html selector="caprile1_slider" %}

 ### Sponsor

 {% include figure.html image="/projects/CaprileObservatory/digitspace.png" href="https://www.digitspace.com/" %}

 Thanks to **[DigitSpace](https://www.digitspace.com/?6a71104bb95238e7)** for sponsoring this project!
 They contributed to the making of the electronics by providing sensors, cameras and other components!
-More about them in the section about the building of the observatory.
+More about them in the section about the electronics.

+### Photos

+{% include slider.html selector="caprile1_slider" %}

 ### The aim of the project